dougeby/IntuneDocs/intune/intune-management-extension.md

 > [!NOTE]
 > - End users aren't required to sign in to the device to execute PowerShell scripts.
-> - PowerShell scripts in Intune can be targeted to Azure AD device security groups.
-> - PowerShell scripts in Intune can be targeted to Azure AD user security groups.
+> - PowerShell scripts in Intune can be targeted to Azure AD device security groups or Azure AD user security groups.

 The Intune management extension client checks once every hour and after every reboot with Intune for any new scripts or changes.
 After you assign the policy to the Azure AD groups, the PowerShell script runs, and the run results are reported.
 Once the script executes, it doesn't execute again unless there's a change in the script or policy.